Enterprise password management: A field guide

 When the password manager fails at stuffing the credentials into the application, retrieving the username and password from the password manager and pasting them into the site login can involve multiple round trips between the browser or application and the password manager.
 Because mobile software, particularly browsers, is more aggressively locked down than is desktop software, it’s more common for this field stuffing not to work.

-Password manager users have a master password that controls access to the system and acts as a key for encryption of all the others.
-Typically, users can set the product to relieve themselves of the burden of entering the master password most of the time, for instance by making specific devices “trusted,” but of course this weakens system security.
+Password manager users have a main password that controls access to the system and acts as a key for encryption of all the others.
+Typically, users can set the product to relieve themselves of the burden of entering the main password most of the time, for instance by making specific devices “trusted,” but of course this weakens system security.

 The use of the cloud for something as sensitive as a password database might give you pause, but the security scales weigh heavily to the side of the password manager.
 The password database may be stored in the cloud so that it can be shared between devices and managed, but all encryption and decryption happens on the client device that is authenticating with the third-party service, limiting the attack surface of the password management system.